 What’s interesting – the cobras shortly after birth are able to attack and defend.
 Cobras after birth have already had the venom and fangs.

-The king Cobra is deadly to man – man got bitten without giving serum may die within 15 minutes.
+The King Cobra is deadly to man – man who got bitten without giving serum may die within 15 minutes.
 King Cobra is also, unfortunately, extremely aggressive, the most among all the cobras.
 Cobras are immune to their own venom, so bitten by a representative of their own species does not do any harm to them.

 Burmese python – 5.74 m (18.7 ft)

 Burmese python (Python bivittatus)

 The Burmese python occurs in South-East Asia.
 It is one of two subspecies of Python molurus.
 It usually reaches up to 3-4 m (9.8-13.1 ft) in length, but the record individuals exceed 5 m (16.4 ft) in length.
 It is quite popular among snake breeders.
 Interestingly, there is also the albino variety.
 This snake is a constrictor.

 This snake is an excellent swimmer and needs a permanent source of water.
 Since the end of the 20th century, these snakes become an established breeding population in Florida – python invasion has been particularly extensive in South Florida.